-\textbf{AppWorld}~\citep{appworld-acl24} features a set of workflow automation coding tasks that require an agent to learn to compose API calls (across applications like Gmail, Contacts, Calendar, Notes, etc.), interpret user context, and maintain state across multi-step interactions.
-These tasks mirror realistic daily business workflows.
-Tasks are evaluated via automated unit tests checking both state changes and execution traces.
-We use 147 tasks from the \texttt{train} and \texttt{val} splits as $\mathcal{T}_{\text{demo}}$, and evaluate on 168 tasks in \texttt{test-normal}.
+\textbf{AppWorld}~\citep{appworld-acl24} features workflow automation coding tasks requiring API composition (Gmail, Contacts, Calendar, etc.), user context interpretation, and multi-step state management.
+Tasks are evaluated via automated unit tests.
+We use 147 tasks from \texttt{train} and \texttt{val} as $\mathcal{T}_{\text{demo}}$, evaluating on 168 tasks in \texttt{test-normal}.